giesselmann/nanopype/docs/installation/docker.md

 # Docker

 The all-in-one Docker image of Nanopype contains all its dependencies and is build automatically on [dockerHub](https://hub.docker.com/r/giesselmann/nanopype).
-This is primarily meant for local usage and does currently not support snakemakes cluster engine.
+This is primarily meant for local usage and does currently not support Snakemake's cluster engine.
 The compressed docker image size is ~500 MB.
 From the Docker shell run:

     docker pull giesselmann/nanopype